Top

 Unpleasant situations

-To give you a better idea of the situation, here are some incidents I have experienced myself:
+To give you a better idea of the situation, here are some incidents I have experienced myself when travelling as a backpacker back in 2016:

 How to react?